News Scenarios Loan Programs About Me Pre-Qual Contact

 For 2026, every Texas county sits at the baseline of $832,750.
 There are no high-cost counties in Texas.
 The high-cost designation kicks in when 115% of a county's median home value exceeds the baseline, capped at 150% of the baseline (the $1,249,125 ceiling).
 Even Travis County, the highest-priced major Texas metro, doesn't hit that threshold.
 That uniformity makes Texas simpler to work in than states like California or New York, where county-by-county limits create real planning complications.

-What this means in practice: if your loan amount is at or below $832,750, you have access to the broadest pool of conventional products and the most competitive pricing.
-Above that, you're in jumbo territory.
-Jumbo loans aren't worse, they're just different: stricter credit and reserve requirements, larger down payments in many cases, and pricing that varies more lender-to-lender.
 On a borderline file, sometimes the right move is to bring in a slightly larger down payment to keep the loan inside the conforming limit.
 Sometimes it's not worth the cash tradeoff.
 I run both scenarios when the loan amount is close.

 The FHFA announces the next year's limit at the end of November, effective January 1.
 The increase tracks the change in the FHFA House Price Index, Q3 to Q3.
-By statute (HERA 2008), the limit can rise but cannot fall — if home prices drop, the limit stays flat until prices recover.
+By statute (HERA 2008), the limit can rise but cannot fall.
+If home prices drop, the limit stays flat until prices recover.
 That's why the limit has only moved one direction since 2017.

 Sources & methodology